reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

 We need to make sure that our local database changes will work on all other servers.
 Most common approach is to use CI/CD build to emulate real deployement.

 One of the most widely used CI/CD server is [Jenkins](https://jenkins.io/).
-We can use the both options from [Running Flyway section](#running-flyway) as part of our job/pipeline definition.
+We can use both options from [Running Flyway section](#running-flyway) as part of our job/pipeline definition.
 In addition to that, Jenkins provides hundreds of plugins to support various technologies and [Flyway](https://plugins.jenkins.io/flyway-runner) is no exception.

 ## Conclusion